Questions To Ask Before Installing CCTV Cameras

 CCTV prevent ‘opportunistic’ crime, where people take advantage of a situation at the spur of the moment.

-It seems to have the biggest deterrent effect in pre-planned crime, so a visible CCTV camera can also prevent your house being specially targeted, helping keep your belongings secure and increasing the safety of your family.
+It seems to have the biggest deterrent effect in pre-planned crime, so a visible CCTV camera can also prevent your house from being specially targeted, helping keep your belongings secure and increasing the safety of your family.

 To make the most of your CCTV, clearly advertise its presence on your property to ensure that unwanted guests stay away.